babyfish-ct/kimmer/doc/coroutine.md

 Kimmer supports the "newAsync" function, the usage is the same as above, the only difference is that the labmda expression is a suspend function.

-> To use "newAsync", please add the dependencies required by kotlin coroutine yourself.
+> To use "newAsync", please add the dependencies about kotlin coroutines by yourself.

 ```kt
 suspend fun executeAsync() {